Executive Leadership Team

 Robert and his wife Amy are the proud parents of a son named Thomas.

 Director of Advanced Practice Providers, Behavioral Health

 Education & CertificationPMHNP Medical University of South Carolina DNP Medical University of South Carolina BOARD CERTIFIED

 Education & CertificationMD University of North Carolina at Chapel Hill Residency University of Florida, Gainsville Board Certified in Adult Psychiatry

 Medical Director - Outpatient Services

 Education & CertificationMD University of North Carolina at Chapel Hill Residency UNC School of Medicine Board Certified in Adult, Child-Adolescent and Forensic Psychiatry

 Chief Technology Officer

-Vice President of Risk Management
+Senior Vice President of Performance Improvement